NekoPrim/Basic-C-Sharp-part-2/README.md

 ## Basic C# loops part 1
-Going back over old Prime Repos and redoing in C#.
+Going back over old Prime Repos and redoing in C# and .NET.
 This repo is for prime-pw-week-3-assignment-part-1.

 ## Description
 - Loops for, while, for of